Vision for Collective Worship

 Our Collective Worship Team will lead prayers, often using a candle to help us reflect on personal prayers, current world events or opportunities to say thanks for enjoyable activities and good things happening.

-3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important to them as individuals and as a community.
-The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up the Collective Worship space.
+3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important as individuals and as a community.
+The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up our Collective Worship space.

 Mrs R Hiscocks